OctopusDeploy/blog/blog/2021-10/importing-deploying-your-first-octopus-project/index.md

 1. In your **Resource group** click **Create > Web App**
-2. Create a Windows Node Application under runtime stack and operating system
+2. Create a Windows Node Application under **Runtime stack** and **Operating System**
 3. Take note of your Azure app name, as this will be the address of your web application: [your-site].azurewebsites.net
-4. After the web app is set up, route the path of the web application to default to the home path by navigating to **Configuration > Path Mappings > Virtual applications and directories**
+4. After the web app is set up, route the path of the web application to default to the home path by navigating to **Configuration > Path mappings > Virtual applications and directories**
 5. Set the Physical path to ```site\wwwroot\guide``` and the Virtual Path to ```/```

 ### Add the Service Principal account in Octopus {#add-service-principal-account}